xros/opentx_settings/README.md

 Here I added some templates for OpenTX settings.

 My radio is a Fr-sky Taranis X9D Plus.
-Until now it has been flash with firmware OpenTX 2.1.8 .
+Until now it has been flashed with firmware OpenTX 2.1.8 .

 I added splash templates.